Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Catalog sharing:

-Option available in some environments, whereby the user can monitor several instances of Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} via a single catalog file.
+Option available in some environments, whereby the user can monitor several instances of {{< TransferCFT/axwayvariablesComponentShortName  >}} via a single catalog file.

 <span id="CD__Change_Direction__"></span>